amosproj/amos2024ws03-android-zero-instrumentation/Documentation/usecases-demo.md

 #### Conclusion

 - Reiterate: High Level of modularity, writing such this tool on top of the existing work is easy (the sqlite collection took 1 evening)
-- Target are developers: Developers want to tailor the tool to their needs (this project is just a building block for eSolutions)
+- Target are developers: Developers want to tailor the tool to their needs (this project is just a building block for e.solutions)